pivotal/docs-tap/about-package-profiles.hbs.md

 - **[API Auto Registration](api-auto-registration/about.md)**

   When users deploy a [workload](workloads/workload-types.hbs.md) that exposes an API, they want that API to automatically show in
-  Tanzu Application Platform GUI without requiring any added manual steps.
+  Tanzu Developer Portal without requiring any added manual steps.

   API Auto Registration is an automated workflow that can use a supply chain to create and manage a Kubernetes Custom Resource (CR) of type `APIDescriptor`.
-A Kubernetes controller reconciles the CR and updates the API entity in Tanzu Application Platform GUI to achieve automated API registration from workloads.
+A Kubernetes controller reconciles the CR and updates the API entity in Tanzu Developer Portal to achieve automated API registration from workloads.
 You can also use API Auto Registration without supply chains by directly applying an `APIDescriptor` CR to the cluster.